FLRW Kinematic-Induced Measurement of the Hubble Constant from Cosmic Chronometer and Redshift Drift Observations: Methodology

-where $\boldsymbol{C}_{\mathrm{CC}}$ and $\boldsymbol{C}_{\mathrm{SL}}$ represent the respective covariance matrices for CC and SL observations.
+For SL measurements, we assume $(\boldsymbol{C}_{\mathrm{SL}})_{ij} = \delta_{ij} \, \sigma_{\mathrm{SL},i}^2$, indicating uncorrelated uncertainties.
 The block-diagonal structure reflects the assumption that CC and SL measurements are statistically independent, as they probe complementary physical processes through distinct observational techniques---stellar population synthesis versus spectroscopic redshift drift detection.
-Detailed covariance specifications are provided in the validation section.
+Detailed covariance specifications are provided in the section~\ref{sec:cc_data} and ~\ref{sec:forecastedSLdata}.